rdegges/rdegges-blog/articles/2010/populating-default-manytomany-field-values-in.md

 ## Background

-The web application I’m developing is a private portal which allows users to manage teleconference lines real time.
+The web application I'm developing is a private portal which allows users to manage teleconference lines real time.
 Since all of our telephony services are free of charge, we often get callers onto certain teleconference lines who want to abuse services (think of those trolls on the internet, except over the